-Make sure your radiator is clean and dry by giving it a rub down with your towel.
+Make sure your rad is clean and dry by giving it a rub down with your towel.
 This will make the leak easier to see, so you know where to start looking for that pesky trickle of water leaking from somewhere in its body.

 Make sure you always have an empty bucket ready to keep your house safe from loading water.

-Do not touch the leaking area.
+Do not touch the leaking pipe area.
 If there is a leak in the body and you will touch the paint, this can come off and will fold the whole room.

 If you have a system boiler:

 If you tighten the nuts and you hear a squeaky noise then the valve will be leaking when you fill the system.
 It’s a saying but is true.
 If this happens undo everything and put plumbing sealant paste around the olive.
-Without any paste entering into the pipes.
+Without any paste entering the pipes.

-Fix a radiator gland nut
+Fix a gland nut

-Pinhole leaks – rusty radiator body
+Pinhole leaks – Rusty Body

-If you notice a leak coming from the body of your radiator, it is most likely because there has been corrosion or sludge build-up.
+If you notice a pinhole leak coming from the body of your radiator, it is most likely because there has been corrosion or sludge build-up.
 Pinhole leaks are very small but can lead to a huge leak.
-Do not touch the leaking rusty area.
+Do not touch the leaking rusty part.
 The paid can come off and the pinhole can get bigger in a matter of seconds.

 Here are some tips and checks on how to replace the radiator:

-Get some help, undo the union nut and quickly take off the radiator from the ball and flip upside down.
+Get some help, undo the Union nut and quickly take off the radiator from the ball and flip upside down.
 You can avoid sludge going to your carpet.

-Radiator pipe joint leak
+Pipe joint leak

-If you notice water dripping from the joints, grab a spanner and tighten the union nut.
+If you notice water dripping from the joints, grab a spanner and tighten the Union nut.
 If this doesn’t work out, follow these steps: